Amanjeet-007/Auth/Readme.md

 ## Setup Method
 ### just go on your project repo and in terminal
 > git clone https://github.com/Amanjeet-007/Auth
+### How you can connect this to frontend ?
+I will provide the simple way to add it in your project soon 😊 if you want ?

 ## Creation of the project
 > Express, mongoose, cors, jsonwebtoken, bcryptjs, dotnet